standard-for-public-code/standard-for-public-code/docs/roadmap.md

 * New cover art
 * Register for ISBN
 * List with an on-demand book printing service
-* QR codes for external links in print version
+* QR codes or mobile-friendly external links in print version
 * Add possibility to view older versions of the standard on the website, not only under the GitHub releases